How Developers Engineer Test Cases: An Observational Study: Introduction

 Software testing is an important and challenging software development activity.
 No wonder large software companies such as Google~\cite{whittaker2012google,se-google}, Microsoft~\cite{page2008we}, and Facebook~\cite{facebook} have long been investing in software testing and ensuring that their developers master different techniques.
 However, while we know that testing accounts for a large part of the software development process, time-wise and cost-wise~\cite{planning2002economic}, many developers do not see testing as their favourite task~\cite{rettig1991practical} and, worse, do not feel productive when testing~\cite{meyer2014software}.

-The difficulty in testing lies in the fact that devising test cases that are good enough to reveal bugs in the application is a complex task.
+The difficulty in testing lies in devising test cases that are good enough to reveal bugs.
 To mitigate this, the software testing research community has been working on different approaches for a long time.
 The current advances in the areas of random testing~\cite{pacheco2007randoop}, search-based software testing~\cite{mcminn2011search}, or even more recently, neural bug finding~\cite{habib2019neural}, have already been helping developers in finding bugs they cannot do manually.
 However, these tools are not yet able to fully replace humans due to hard problems (e.g., the oracle problem~\cite{barr2014oracle}) that researchers still need to overcome.
 In practice, this means that software developers are still majorly responsible for testing their software systems.

 Since the advent of agile methodologies~\cite{agile-manifesto} and, more specifically, software development methodologies that value technical aspects such as Extreme Programming~\cite{beck2000extreme}, the popularity of (automated) unit testing among software developers has increased drastically.
 In fact, 67\% of the 1,112 developers that completed the 14th Annual State of the Agile Report survey~\cite{agile-survey-2020} affirmed to perform unit testing, the most applied engineering practice among the surveyed ones.
 The idea of ``developer testing'', as suggested by Meszaros~\cite{meszaros2007xunit} and Tarlinder~\cite{tarlinder2016developer}, where developers are also the ones responsible for testing, indeed became a prominent practice.